 As regards the divestiture packages, the parties shall be asked to waive from all of the rights relating to the intangible assets included in the divestiture package.
 For instance, granting a limited-time licence concerning IP rights falls short of eliminating the anticompetitive effects of the transaction because sometimes the licensee is not able to compete effectively with the parties following the expiry of the licence period.
-Furthermore, due to the fact that a licence - because it requires an ongoing relationship between the two parties - allows the licensee and the licensor with regard to the scope and conditions of the licence, proposed remedies involving the granting of licence concerning the rights pertaining to intangible assets instead of divesting those assets are not considered as a suitable remedy save for exceptional cases.
+Furthermore, due to the fact that a licence - because it requires an ongoing relationship between the two parties - allows the licensor to affect the behaviours of the licensee in the market and conflict arises between the licensee and the licensor with regard to the scope and conditions of the licence, proposed remedies involving the granting of licence concerning the rights pertaining to intangible assets instead of divesting those assets are not considered as a suitable remedy save for exceptional cases.